 The level of sophistication in the controllability of traction motors has changed greatly over the past several years.
 Vehicle manufacturers and users are continuing to expect more value and flexibility in electric vehicle motor and control systems as they are applied today.
 In order to respond to these market demands, traction system designers have been forced to develop new approaches to reduce cost and improve functions and features of the overall system.
 Development is being done in a multigenerational format that allows the market to take advantage of today's technology, while looking forward to new advances on the horizon.
+FSIP has introduced a second generation system using separately excited DC shunt wound motors.
 The separately excited DC motor system offers many of the features that are generally found on the advanced AC systems.
-Historically, most electric vehicles have relied on series motor designs because of their ability to produce very high levels of torque at low speeds.
+Historically, most electric vehicles have relied have on series motor designs because of their ability to produce very high levels of torgue at low speeds.
 But, as the demand for high efficiency systems increases, i.e., systems that are more closely applied to customers' specific torque requirements, shunt motors are now often being considered over series motors.
 In most applications, by independently controlling the field and armature currents in the separately excited motor, the best attributes of both the series and the shunt wound motors can be combined.